rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_overview.md

 2. Investigator names or project IDs in other fields or comments.

-3. The CNDA system using session labels for additional clues.
+3. The CNDA system using similar session labels for additional clues.

 If no clear assignment is found, further manual checks are conducted to place the session correctly.